ecofracnetwork/ecofracnetwork.github.io/_pages/home.md

-We're a mix of researchers in different fields (ecology, evolution, statistics, and social science), right now mostly from the UK (but we'd love to expand out).
+We're a mix of researchers in different fields (ecology, evolution, statistics, and social science) who love to collaborate.
 We have a [fundamental question our network seeks to address]({{ site.url }}/question/) - the extent to which diversity is homogenous across environmental gradients - but we're open to using the network to ask additional questions.

 **Maybe you would like to join us?** If so, you could [download our one-page summary](https://ecofracnetwork.github.io/images/EcoFracNet-onepage.pdf), [find out more about our sampling protocol]({{ site.url }}/protocol/), [or fill in our ten-second sign-up form](https://forms.gle/y8qY86EZPmfjkzD78).